 The Senior P.A.C.E.
-(Purposeful, Active, Career Exploration) project at Bonita High School is designed to be a culminating experience, allowing students to expand their knowledge about - and gain hands-on experience with a meaningful and exciting topic.
-Housed in the English class, it consists of four phases, all of which must be completed at an acceptable level to pass English and graduate.
+(Purposeful, Active, Career Exploration) project at Bonita High School is designed to be a culminating experience, allowing students to expand their knowledge about - and gain hands-on experience with- a meaningful and exciting topic.
+Housed in the Senior English class, it consists of four phases, all of which must be completed at an acceptable level to pass English and graduate.

-The first phase is the physical project, requiring students to spend a minimum of 15 hours outside of the school day engaged in activities that connect with their research paper topics.
+The first phase is the physical project, requiring students to spend a minimum of 20 hours outside of the school day engaged in a future career option, a service project, or a personal growth experience.

-The second phase is a research paper that follows strict Modern Language Association (MLA) guidelines.
-The process leading up to the final draft takes most of the first semester.
+The second phase is an 8-9 page research paper that follows strict Modern Language Association (MLA) guidelines.
+The Master Draft of the paper is read by BHS teachers across disciplines.